 The court's analysis in Rombom demonstrates that the preemption analysis under the ADA is claim specific and can result in different treatment for multiple claims arising from the same flight.
 In Rombom, the plaintiff's tort claims centered around three distinct actions taken by the flight crew.
-She alleged that she was injured because (1) the flight crew acted in a "rude" and "unprofessional" manner when they told her to be quiet during the preflight safety briefing, (2) the captain decided to return to the gate, and (3) the flight crew arrested her out of spite.
-The court found that only the alleged spiteful arrest of the plaintiff was actionable.
+She alleged that she was injured because (1) the flight crew acted in a "rude" and "unprofessional" manner when they told her to be guiet during the preflight safety briefing, (2) the captain decided to return to the gate, and (3) the flight crew arrested her out of spite.
+The court found that only the alleged spiteful arrest of the plaintiff was actionable.39 where the essence of the claim is that the air carrier abused its authority to provide a given service, the air carrier is not entitled to the protection of [the ADA].43 unreasonable even if they talked to the plaintiff in a rude manner.
+The court also held that the pilot's decision about whether to take off or return to the gate was "unquestionably" a service provided by the airline because "such a decision determines whether the passengers will get to their destination."40 The decision to return to the gate was not outrageous or unreasonable because the plaintiff did not have any evidence that the pilot's decision was "motivated by any improper or malevolent scheme."41 Rather, the evidence indicated that the pilot simply relied upon information received from the flight crew.

-The court held that the flight crew's actions in asking the plaintiff to be quiet while they were giving safety instructions clearly implicated a service provided by the airplane (e.g., safety instructions) and was not outrageous or that the second prong of the test for preemption was not met, and therefore the plaintiff's state tort claims could continue because where the essence of the claim is that the air carrier abused its authority to provide a given service, the air carrier is not entitled to the protection of [the ADA].
+The court held that the flight crew's actions in asking the plaintiff to be quiet while they were giving safety instructions clearly implicated a service provided by the airplane (e.g., safety instructions) and was not outrageous or that the second prong of the test for preemption was not met, and therefore the plaintiff's state tort claims could continue because